home-assistant/developers.home-assistant/docs/core/entity/camera.md

 ### WebRTC Streams

-Cameras that natively support Web RTC streams can set `frontend_stream_type` as `STREAM_TYPE_WEB_RTC` and implement the signal path to pass an offer to the device, and return an answer back to the frontend.
-The stream is initiated from the frontend directly to the camera device.
+WebRTC enabled cameras can be used with the home assistant frontend.
+Requires `SUPPORT_STREAM`.
+A camera entity may set `frontend_stream_type` to `STREAM_TYPE_WEB_RTC` and implement the signal path to pass the frontends SDP offer to the device, and return back the answer.
+The stream is initiated from the frontend which talks directly to the device.

 WebRTC streams do not use the `stream` component and do not support recording.

 ```python
 class MyCamera(Camera):